LAWTED/magic-prep-academy/README.md

 - **Icons**: use Lucide Icons.
 - **Other Images**: use OpenAI GPT-4o for image generation.

+## Upgrade
+Since this is a app built with Vercel and Supabase, we can easily upgrade the app to a production-ready app by upgrading the Vercel and Supabase plan.

+## Notes
+This is a vibe coding project within 2 weeks, so the code is fully well structured and elegant.

 ## Domain Transferability

 ### Modular Architecture